QCell: Comprehensive Quantum-Mechanical Dataset Spanning Diverse Biomolecular Fragments: Methods

 Moreover, advanced empirical functionals are typically optimized against coupled cluster data, which is considered a gold standard for small- to medium-sized molecules.
 However, there is an ongoing debate on how well this method performs for larger systems, where electronic complexity increases.
 Recently, it has been shown that the most accurate quantum-mechanical methods, CCSD(T) and quantum Monte Carlo, agree for ligand–pocket motifs within 0.5 kcal/mol~\cite{puleva2025extending}, but can struggle to provide consistent reference data for larger molecules or supramolecular complexes with extended $\pi$–$\pi$ interactions.
 Specifically, the disagreement in the binding energy of a 132-atom buckyball ring complex between the two methods can be up to 12\,kcal/mol~\cite{al2021interactions}.

 For this reason, in the current dataset we employed the non-empirical hybrid PBE0 functional with a many-body treatment of dispersion interactions to accurately capture non-covalent interactions~\cite{adamo1999toward, tkatchenko2012accurate, hermann2020density}.
-Single-point hybrid DFT calculations were performed with the FHI-aims code~\cite{blum2009ab, ren2012resolution}.
-For systems involving ions, many-body dispersion interactions were described using the MBD-NL method due to its superior performance for charged systems, while neutral systems employed the MBD approach.
-Calculations used ``tight'' basis sets for small- and medium-sized systems and ``intermediate'' basis sets for subsets containing molecules with more than 350 atoms (see Table~\ref{tab:qcell_table}).
+Single-point calculations were performed with the FHI-aims code~\cite{blum2009ab, ren2012resolution}.
+Many-body dispersion was treated using MBD for neutral systems and MBD-NL for ion-containing subsets, as the latter provides improved accuracy for charged species.
 Scalar-relativistic corrections were included via the atomic ZORA formalism for subsets containing ions.
 The self-consistent field convergence criteria were set to the following values (or tighter): $10^{-5}$\,eV for the total energy, $10^{-3}$\,eV for the eigenvalue sum, $10^{-5}$ electrons/\unit{\angstrom}$^3$ for the charge density, and $10^{-4}$\,eV/\unit{\angstrom} for the forces.
 The iteration limit was set to 200, and unconverged calculations were discarded.
+Calculations used ``tight'' basis sets for small- and medium-sized systems and ``intermediate'' basis sets for fragments with more than 350 atoms, where tight settings were not feasible (see Table~\ref{tab:qcell_table}).
+Test calculations on 100 lipid fragments (125--268 atoms) comparing tight and intermediate settings yield a force MAE of 0.28~kcal/mol/\AA, well below MLFF training error for this subset (0.6--0.8~kcal/mol/\AA, Fig.~\ref{fig:qcell_mlff}).
+The consistent use of the PBE0 functional across all datasets ensures that the dominant contribution to energies and forces remains comparable, and the minor variations in basis set and dispersion treatment do not introduce systematic shifts that would compromise MLFF training.